HbA1c is known as glycated haemoglobin. It is made when the glucose (sugar) in your body sticks to your red blood cells.

 Your HbA1c results

 You should get the results quickly.
-This lets your healthcare team know if they need to change your treatment or medication to manage your levels better.
+This lets your healthcare team know if they need to change your treatment or medicine to manage your levels better.

 Most people with type 2 diabetes should aim for a HbA1c of 53mmol/mol or lower.
 Your GP or diabetes team will work with you to decide what target HbA1c is best for you.
 If more than 58mmol/mol, discuss with your GP.